Proportional representation for municipalities

 This is because proportional representation is a principle: That an elected body (such a city council or a legislature) should accurately reflect the diversity of the community.
 That every vote should count.
 The principle can be put into action in elections with and without parties.

-The original proportional representation system – Single Transferable Vote (PR-STV) – was invented and in use before political parties even existed, when voters with values in common were not defined by party labels but still needed fair representation.
+The original proportional representation system, proportional ranked choice voting – also known as Single Transferable Vote (PR-STV) – was invented and in use before political parties even existed, when voters with values and goals in common were not defined by party labels but still needed fair representation.

 Representation of political and ideological diversity on local councils